 Communication is critical in this very challenging and life-altering situation.
 You cannot leave your children in the dark.
 You can keep them informed using age-appropriate tone and information and, at the same time, encourage them to ask questions.

 Answer their question with patience.
 Let them know that things will be different in general and how much time they will spend with their mother and father.

 Make Sure Your Kids Know That You Love Them:

-After hearing about your separation, they might think you do not love or care about them anymore.
+After hearing about your separation, they might think you no longer love or care about them.
 Children often end up becoming scared of the situation.
 Let them know that you value them the same way and that it will never change.

 Help them understand that your separation is not their fault.
-Fix a timetable on how the children will be able to spend time with the parents separately.
+Fix a timetable on how the children can spend time with the parents separately.
 Make sure that they feel loved and needed during this time.

 Give Information About Immediate Changes:

 They can be in a confused state of mind as to what will happen to them after the divorce.
-Inform them about all the details that you have talked about with your spouse.
+Inform them about all the details you discussed with your spouse.
 They should be aware of all the changes that will happen.
 Things like,